For Boys to Men, Sexual Assault and Rape Are Very Real Issues

-About 25 percent of men in the United States have experienced some form of sexual violence in their lifetime, according to statistics published in 2015 by the Centers for Disease Control and Prevention's National Center for Injury Prevention and Control.
+About 25 percent of men in the United States have experienced some form of sexual violence or rape in their lifetime, according to statistics published in 2015 by the Centers for Disease Control and Prevention's National Center for Injury Prevention and Control.

 And if that number wasn't shocking enough, consider the fact that most likely it's a conservative estimate because the data is taken from participants who were willing to disclose their experiences.
-There may be many others who live in a world where some sexual advances toward men are normalized, or they are simply too embarrassed, ashamed and afraid to speak about their experiences.
+There may be many others who live in a world where some sexual advances toward men are normalized, or they are simply too embarrassed, ashamed or afraid to speak about their experiences.

 Sexual abuse and assault can happen to anyone, but men who have been assaulted or abused may face different consequences.